Homerton railway station

-Homerton is a station on the North London line in the district of Homerton, East London.
-The station and all trains serving it are operated by London Overground.
-It is in London fare zone 2.
-The current station opened on 13 May 1985 to coincide with the introduction of the Richmond to North Woolwich through electric passenger service.
+Homerton is a station on the Mildmay line of the London Overground, located in the district of Homerton, East London.
+Situated in London fare zone 2, the current station opened on 13 May 1985 to coincide with the introduction of the Richmond to North Woolwich through electric passenger service.
 The station is close to Homerton University Hospital and Hackney Marshes.

 History

 The original station was opened on 1 October 1868 by the North London Railway.
 Services ceased on 15 May 1944 with a substitute bus service provided until official closure on 23 April 1945.
 Other than a partial section of wall to the north of the bridge over Barnabas Road, the original 1868 station has been demolished.
 Although of reduced size, the original station building would have been similar to buildings remaining at Hackney Central and Camden Road.

 The present basic station was opened on 13 May 1985, to coincide with the introduction of the North London Link service between Richmond and North Woolwich.